meltingice/flickr-store/README.md

 Store arbitrary data with your 1TB Flickr cloud drive by encoding any file as a PNG.
 This is mostly a proof of concept right now.
 Don't do anything beyond tinkering with it yet.

+Under the hood, flickr-store is powered by [png-encode](https://github.com/meltingice/png-encode).
+Be sure to check it out and contribute there as well.

 ## Installation

 ```